ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The network inventory YANG data model defined in the document is intended to report the actual inventory data that a network controller knows of the network elements and components actually installed within the network.
 Therefore, this data model provides a read-only perspective of the network inventory information.

+It is worth noting that some information reported within this YANG data model can be configured on the device through mechanisms which are outside the scope of this document.

 As outlined in {{intro}}, per the definition of {{?RFC8969}}, the network inventory model is a network model.

 This information can be provided by a network controller to an higher level hierarchical network controller, to an Inventory OSS or to any other type of application which needs to discover the network inventory information.